 Youth Aid Program

-The youth aid panels are staffed with community volunteers.
-Lower Southampton have 4 panel members.
-A police officer is assigned to this panel and acts as a liaison between the police department and the panel.
+- The youth aid panels are staffed with community volunteers.
+Lower Southampton has 4-member panel.
+An officer acts as a liaison between the police department and the panel.

 The panel’s job is to interview the juvenile and the parent(s) to determine an appropriate course of action that will benefit the victim, community, and juvenile.
 The panel will assign obligations, just as the courts would.
 Some of the most common obligations are community service, letters of apology, drug and alcohol services, and writing/research assignments.

 For more information contact Ofc Christian Tracy email@example.com